 - annual financial statements (if required by Licensing NT).

-For medium and large charities, submitting a financial report was always a requirement in the ACNC’s Annual Information Statement.
+For medium and large charities, submitting a financial report is a requirement in the ACNC’s Annual Information Statement.

 When to contact ACNC or Licensing NT